 HPD – Hybrid Passive Display

 In the late 1990s, several evolutionary developments simultaneously increased dual-scan displays’ speed and contrast.
 HPD (hybrid passive display) LCDs, codeveloped by Toshiba and Sharp, used a different formulation of the liquid crystal material, to provide an incremental, though significant, improvement in display quality at little increased cost.
 A lower viscosity liquid crystal means that the material can switch between states more quickly.
-Combined with an increased number of drive pulses applied to each line of pixels, this improvement allowed an HPD LCD to outperform DSTN and get closer to active matrix LCD performance.
+Combined with an increased number of drive pulses applied to each line of pixels, this improvement allowed an HPD LCD to outperform DSTN and get closer to active matrix LCD performance in a LED vs LCD test.
 For example, DSTN cells have a response time of 300ms, compared to an HPD cell’s 150ms and a TFT’s 25ms.
 Contrast is improved from the previous typical 40:1 ratio to closer to 50:1 and crosstalk has also been improved.

 Another approach was a technique called multiline addressing, which analysed the incoming video signal and switched the panel as quickly as the specific image allowed.
 Sharp offered a proprietary version of this technique called Sharp Addressing; Hitachi’s version was called High Performance Addressing (HPA).
 These newer-generation panels all but eliminated ghosting, and generally delivered video quality and viewing angles that put them at least in the same ballpark as TFT screens, if still not quite in the same league.